Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Simulation Studies

-For each scenario, we conduct 200 simulations and calculate the averaged RMSE as a measurement of the one-step ahead out-of-sample forecast performance.
+For each scenario, we simulate 200 replications and calculate the averaged RMSE as a measurement of the one-step-ahead out-of-sample forecast.

 The results are presented in Table \ref{Ntab2_S}.
-Again, when the tails of error distributions are light, RPR and Sieve-LS perform comparably.
-But RPR outperforms Sieve-LS when the errors have heavy tails.
-On the other hand, Sieve-LS outperforms PCA when the correlation between $\bw_t$ and $\bff_t$ is strong.
-The INT model has worse forecast performance than Sieve-LS.
-In general, the RPR method performs best under heavy-tailed cases.
-This suggests that in light-tailed scenarios, the sieve-LS is a good choice for the proposed proxy-regressed method when $\bw_t$ has explanatory powers about the factors.
-In more general scenarios, the RPR is more robust to the tail distribution and does not pay much the price even for the light tailed distributions.
+Again, when the tails of error distributions are light, SPCA and SPCA-LS perform comparably.
+But SPCA outperforms SPCA-LS when the errors have heavy tails.
+On the other hand, both SPCA and SPCA-LS outperform PCA when $\bx_t$ exhibits strong or mild explanatory powers of $\bff_t$, but are slightly worse when $\omega$ is small.
+In general, the SPCA method performs the best under heavy-tailed cases.